Related Practice Areas

 Trademarks and Trade Dress

 Cantor Colburn, a leading full-service intellectual property law firm, is dedicated to the practice of trademark and trade dress law.
-In May 2014, Intellectual Property Today ranked our trademark registration practice 41st in the country, up from 119th in 2006.
-Today, we manage nearly 13,000 marks for a diverse group of domestic, international, and multinational clients that include individual entrepreneurs, small technology start-ups, mid-sized manufacturers, and Fortune 100 corporations.
+We are ranked #8 in the U.S. for trademark registrations issued in the previous year.
+Today, we manage more than 14,000 marks for a diverse group of domestic, international, and multinational clients that include individual entrepreneurs, small technology start-ups, mid-sized manufacturers, and Fortune 100 corporations.

 Our trademark and trade dress practice attorneys are dedicated to helping brand owners create, select, clear, acquire, register, maintain, protect, and enforce these important IP assets.
 We anticipate and meet our clients’ needs through a comprehensive suite of services that includes: